Ilya-ekb/BGCore/README.md

 ## Overview

-The Core Loop System is designed for modular game development, allowing you to manage loops and timed events efficiently.
+The Base Game Core System is designed for modular game development, allowing you to manage loops and timed events efficiently.
 The system provides an easy way to create loopable elements and handle timing events, making it ideal for game logic, animations, and timed actions.

 ## Getting Started